MrFawsDK/MrfawsDK/README.md

 - 👋 Hi, I’m @MrfawsDK
-- 👀 I’m interested in Coding and the thinhs behind
+- 👀 I’m interested in Coding and the things behind
 - 🌱 I’m currently learning Java

 <!---